osv/meteor-paginate-next-prev/src/README.md

 ## SECURITY

-In setting you can set next callbacks in constructor to make pagination more secure:
+You can set next callbacks in constructor to make pagination more secure:

 - **onAuth(stash)**  - return false if no allowed. stash.userId - userId.
 You can extend stash object here.
-For example you can add to stash role that will be used in other callbacks.
+For example, you can add to stash role that will be used in other callbacks - *onQueryCheck*, *fields*.

 ```js
 onAuth: function(stash, filter) {
   stash.isAdmin = checkAdmin(stash.userId);